Tonsillitis Treatment, Causes, Symptoms and Self Care Explained

 What Is Tonsillitis?

-Tonsillitis is the inflammation of the tonsils caused by infection.
-The tonsils are part of your body’s immune defense, helping to trap germs that enter through the mouth or nose.
+Tonsillitis is the inflammation of the tonsils induced by an infection.
+The tonsils are part of your body's immune defense, helping to trap germs that enter through the mouth or nose.
 When these tissues themselves become infected, they swell, turn red, and can develop white or yellow patches.

 Common Causes